tmsteem82dev/cleaningdata_courseproject/CodeBook.md

 ## Usage
 __Prerequisites__
+Unzip the data archive to a ./Data folder in the working directory.
 The run_analysis.R scripts expects the Samsung data in "./Data/UCI HAR Dataset".
 Train data should be put in: "./Data/UCI HAR Dataset/train" Test data should be put in: "./Data/UCI HAR Dataset/test"